the-front/angularjs-ee-boilerplate/docs/en/README.md

 --

+* Tools global configs: `./tools/config.js` which is used on `./tools/helpers/grunt/config/project.js`

-* To center and make more easy manage Grunt.js tasks configurations was defined the file `./tools/helpers/grunt/config/project.js`, among them the proxy routing configuration (see: `backend.proxies`)
+  * To center and make more easy to manage Grunt.js tasks configurations was defined the file `./tools/helpers/grunt/config/project.js`, among them the proxy routing configuration (see: `backend.proxies`)

   * Proxy Grunt.js Plugin : [grunt-connect-proxy](https://github.com/drewzboto/grunt-connect-proxy) | [Using grunt-connect-proxy](http://www.fettblog.eu/blog/2013/09/20/using-grunt-connect-proxy/)